Table of Contents

 Back in the day, people used to believe that computers were just a fancy piece of equipment only big corporations or governments could afford.
 When Apple released their PCs, they knew they had to address this misconception.

-The ad shows a white-collar fellow riding a motorcycle in the middle of the desert; heading to work.
+The commercial shows a white-collar fellow riding a motorcycle in the middle of the desert; heading to work.
 He proceeds to snatch the computer off the ground and continues on his way.

 The ad is simple, eye-catching, and delivers the message in a succinct manner.